-Notice for Annual Meeting of Shareholders PROPOSAL 4: 43 Ratification of Appointment of Independent Auditor PROPOSAL 1: Election of Directors Our Auditors 44 2 Our Board Audit Committee Report 46 Board of Directors, Executive Officers and 11 Committees Our Shareholders 47 Corporate Governance 19 Share Ownership of Directors, Executive 47 Officers and Principal Shareholders Certain Relationships and Related Party 20 Transactions Shareholder Proposals for the 2024 Annual 49 Meeting of Shareholders Director Compensation 24 United States Securities and Exchange 49 Commission Reports PROPOSAL 2: 26 Advisory Vote Regarding Executive Other Matters 49 Compensation Our Pay Delivery of Documents to Shareholders 27 50 Sharing an Address PROPOSAL 3: 28 Information Regarding Annual Meeting 51 Frequency of Advisory Vote Regarding Executive Compensation Purpose of Meeting 51 30 Compensation Discussion and Analysis Attending and Voting at the Annual Meeting 51 Pay Versus Performance 38 52 Appointment of Proxy Compensation Committee Report 42 Approval of Proposals and Solicitation 53
+- 45 PROPOSAL 3:

+Ratification of Appointment of Independent Auditor

+- 46 Our Auditors

+- 48 Audit Committee Report

+- 49 Our Shareholders

+- 49 Share Ownership of Directors, Executive Officers and Principal Shareholders

+- Shareholder Proposals for the 2025 Annual Meeting of Shareholders

+- 51 United States Securities and Exchange Commission Reports

+- 51 Other Matters

+- 51 Delivery of Documents to Shareholders Sharing an Address

+- 53 Purpose of Meeting

+- 53 Attending and Voting at the Annual Meeting

+- 54 Appointment of Proxy

+- 55 Approval of Proposals and Solicitation

 Compass Diversified Holdings, a Delaware statutory trust, which we refer to as the Trust, owns its businesses through Compass Group Diversified Holdings LLC, a Delaware limited liability company, which we refer to as the Company.
 Except where the context indicates otherwise, "we," "us," and "our" refer to the Company and the Trust.
 References to "shareholders" refer to shareholders of the Trust.
 This Proxy Statement and the accompanying materials contain "forward-looking" statements regarding the Company and the Trust within the meaning of the applicable securities laws and regulations.
 Forward-looking statements generally are identified by words such as "may," "might," "will," "would," "should," "expect," "plan," "anticipate," "could," "intend," "target," "project," "contemplate," "believe," "estimate," "predict," "likely," "potential" or "continue" or other similar terms or expressions.
 All statements other than statements of historical fact could be forward-looking statements, which speak only as of the date they are made, are not guarantees of future performance and are subject to certain risks, uncertainties and other factors, many of which are beyond our control and are difficult to predict.
-These risks and uncertainties include, but are not limited to, the factors and risks detailed in our filings with the Securities and Exchange Commission, including the sections entitled "Statement Regarding Forward-Looking Disclosure" and "Risk Factors" of our Annual Report on Form 10-K for the fiscal year ended December 31, 2022.
+These risks and uncertainties include, but are not limited to, the factors and risks detailed in our filings with the Securities and Exchange Commission ("SEC"), including the sections titled "Statement Regarding Forward-Looking Disclosures" and "Risk Factors" of our Annual Report on Form 10-K for the fiscal year ended December 31, 2023.
 In light of the significant uncertainties inherent in the forward-looking information included herein, the inclusion of such information should not be regarded as a representation by us or any other person that our expectations, objectives or plans will be achieved in the timeframe anticipated or at all.
-Investors are cautioned not to place undue reliance on our forward-looking statements and we undertake no obligation to publicly update or revise any forward-looking statements, whether as a
+Investors are cautioned not to place undue reliance on our forward-looking statements and we undertake no obligation to publicly update or revise any forward-looking statements, wheth